-In grade school gym class, physical fitness tests meant strength challenges, such as push-ups and pull-ups.
-And push-ups have always been a standard by which many kids, and adults, have tested their strength.
+In elementary school gym class, physical fitness tests meant strength challenges, like push-ups and pull-ups.
+And push-ups have always been a standard by which many kids — and adults — have tested their strength.

 Jack LaLanne, known as the godfather of fitness, can be credited with creating one of the hardest push-up variations on Earth.
 Sometimes referred to as the LaLanne Fingertip Push-Up, this push-up variation is most commonly called the Superman Push-Up.

 HOW TO DO IT: Lie flat on the ground, extending your arms and legs as far as you can.
 Begin the push-up by pressing your fingertips and toes into the ground.
 Then push through your fingertips, only using your toes to keep you grounded, and bring your body off the ground.

 This push-up variation requires not only great chest strength, but a strong core, powerful shoulders and muscular arms to push your entire body weight off the ground.

 2. One-Arm Push-Up